MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 Before a gateway sends requests to Azure OpenAI instances, make sure you enforce inbound authentication and authorization policies.
 To ensure that the gateway only forwards authenticated and authorized requests, use user access tokens from an identity provider or certificate validation to implement this approach.

 To enable granular control, implement more authorization scoping with roles and permissions for client applications in your gateway.
-Use these scopes to permit specific operations based on the client application's needs, which enhances security and manageability.
+Use these scopes to permit specific operations based on the client application's needs.
+This approach enhances security and manageability.

 For access token validation, be sure to validate all key registered claims such as `iss`, `aud`, `exp`, and `nbf` and any relevant workload-specific claims such as group memberships or application roles.